heholek/copyparty/README.md

 using commandline args, you can do something like `--mime gif=image/jif` and `--mime ts=text/x.typescript` (can be specified multiple times)

-in a config-file, this is the same as:
+in a config file, this is the same as:

 ```yaml
 [global]